pezra/rspec-mode/README.md

-# Emacs Rspec Mode
+# Emacs RSpec Mode
-Rspec mode provides some convenience functions related to dealing with RSpec.
+RSpec mode provides some convenience functions for dealing with RSpec.

 ## Installation

-I recommend installing via ELPA, but manual installation is simple as well:
+You can install via ELPA, or manually by downloading `rspec-mode` and adding the following to your init file:

     (add-to-list 'load-path "/path/to/rspec-mode")
     (require 'rspec-mode)